-- 3.457.The pre-application process is between national competent authorities and the undertaking which would use of the internal model under preapplication to calculate the Solvency Capital Requirement.
-Thus national competent authorities deal directly with the undertaking during the pre-application process in order to form a view on how prepared the undertaking is to comply with the tests and standards as set out in Articles 120 to 125 of Solvency II. - 3.458.More detailed provisions on this subject can be found in EIOPA Opinion on External Models and Data. - 3.459.Nevertheless, national competent authorities may want to contact the external model vendor directly in order to gain information on the external model which would be used in an undertaking's internal model.
-This information may vary and could include, for example: - Context of the external model; - Historical development of the external model; - Theoretical basis of the model and assumptions; - Data on which the external model has been calibrated; - Optionality available within the external model.
+- 5.459.
+The pre-application process is between national competent authorities and the undertaking which would use of the internal model under pre-application to calculate the Solvency Capital Requirement.
+Thus national competent authorities deal directly with the undertaking during the pre-application process in order to form a view on how prepared the undertaking is to comply with the tests and standards as set out in Articles 120 to 125 of Solvency II. - 5.460.
+More detailed provisions on this subject can be found in EIOPA Opinion on External Models and Data8. - 5.461.
+Nevertheless, national competent authorities may want to contact the external model vendor directly in order to gain information on the external model which would be used in an undertaking's internal model.
+This information may vary and could include, for example: - Context of the external model; - Historical development of the external model; - Theoretical basis of the model and assumptions; - Data on which the external model has been calibrated; - Optionality available within the external model. - 5.462.
+The information gained by national competent authorities may inform their review of internal model which includes the external model provided by the vendor, but the pre-application process is entirely based on each individual internal model. - 5.463.
+National competent authorities expect that vendors, as part of their commercial relationship with undertakings, assist their clients in preparing themselves for the use of the model during pre-application and for the compliance with the requirements particularly, but not exclusively, regarding the documentation and validation of the external model, and where appropriate, the adaptation of the model to the client's needs.